pythonindia/inpycon2019/community-spaces.md

 themselves and to present their work, through community posters.

-The poster session will be a 1-hour post lunch session on the first day of the conference.
+The poster session will be a 1-hour post lunch session on the first day (12th October) of the conference.
 There are no other parallel tracks scheduled during that slot.
 Apart from the regular technical posters we will be having community posters, as well, as part of the poster session.

 If your community would like to take part in this please submit your proposal at